S. 2132: CLEAR Path Act

 5

-The Secretary of State, in consultation with the Attorney General, could propose adding or removing countries of concern, but the change would only take effect after Congress passes a joint resolution approving it.
+The Secretary of State, in consultation with the Attorney General, can propose adding or removing countries, but the change takes effect only after Congress passes a joint resolution approving it.

 6